ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 # Overview
 This repository contains source code, data, and calculated features for visualizing recent COVID-19 cases in the U.S.
-The transformed data is uploaded to Tableau Public for creating dashboards with line graphs, bar charts, and heat maps of COVID-19 cases and deaths.
+The transformed data is uploaded to Tableau Public for creating interactive dashboards with line graphs, bar charts, and heat maps of COVID-19 cases and deaths.

 ![Tableau Dashboard](/img/TableauScreenShot.JPG)
 [Link to Dashboard on Tableau Public](https://public.tableau.com/views/US_Covid19_Cases_Percent_Population/Dash14Day?:language=en-US&:display_count=n&:origin=viz_share_link)

-***NEW 11/2022*** The transformed data is visualized in a Plotly Dash dashboard.
+***NEW 11/2022*** The transformed data is visualized in an interactive Plotly Dash dashboard.
 The dashboard script `src/covid_dashboard.py` can be deployed on a local server or on a cloud service such as Heroku and Google Cloud Platform.
 ![Created using Dash](/img/PlotlyDashScreenShot.JPG)
 [Link to Dash dashboard deployed on Google Cloud Platform](https://covid-dash-374301.ue.r.appspot.com/)